Sigenot: Summary

-The poem exists in two principle versions: the so-called elder Sigenot (älterer Sigenot), and the younger Sigenot (jüngerer Sigenot) (see "Transmission, versions, and dating" below).
+The poem exists in two principal versions: the so-called elder Sigenot (älterer Sigenot), and the younger Sigenot (jüngerer Sigenot) (see "Transmission, versions, and dating" below).

 In the älterer Sigenot, Dietrich awakens the giant Sigenot in the forest by kicking him.
 The giant then recognizes Dietrich by the coat of arms on his shield as the slayer of Hilde and Grim, two giant relatives of his, and forces Dietrich to fight him, despite a sudden reluctance (zagheit) on Dietrich's part.
 Dietrich is thrown into a dungeon.
 Sigenot now heads to Bern (Verona) to defeat Hildebrand, and, encountering him in the forest, takes him prisoner as well.
 However, once Hildebrand has been dragged to Dietrich's prison, he is able to free himself, slays the giant and frees Dietrich with the help of the dwarf Duke Eggerich.
 The two heroes then return to Bern.

 In the jüngerer Sigenot, the poem begins with Hildebrand telling Dietrich about Sigenot.
 He warns him not to go into the forest to fight the giant.
 Dietrich ignores this advice and sets out to find Sigenot.
 Then, before encountering the giant, Dietrich fights a wild man who is keeping the dwarf Baldung captive.
 As a reward, the dwarf gives Dietrich a protective jewel and directs him to Sigenot.
 Dietrich fights Sigenot and is taken prisoner.
 Sigenot throws Dietrich into a snake pit, but the jewel protects him.
 Sigenot decides to head for Bern.
 Hildebrand, now worried by Dietrich's long absence, sets out to find him: on the way he encounters Sigenot and is taken prisoner.
 Left alone in Sigenot's cave, Hildebrand frees himself and dresses in Dietrich's armor.
 He then slays Sigenot and frees Dietrich with Eggerich's help.